-Stanley Rabinowitz is Professor of Russian at Amherst College and served as director of the Amherst Center for Russian Culture from 1991 to 2017*.
+Stanley Rabinowitz is Professor of Russian at Amherst College and from 1991 to 2007 served as director of the Amherst Center for Russian Culture.
 At its core is what was once the West's largest private collection of Russian books, periodicals and archives.
 It encompasses thousands of books, nearly four hundred boxes of manuscripts, letters and records, and hundreds of drawings and artifacts.
 Rabinowitz describes it quite simply as something that "mirrors the full scope of Russian intellectual and artistic achievement in modern times."
 Its periodicals, he says, provide "a running chronicle" of the political, social and cultural history of those blown to far corners of the world in the wake of the revolution of 1917 — the entire Russian diaspora brought together.

 The man who devoted 30 years of his life to gathering together all the pieces of this stunning record of a culture in exile — and to rescuing it from oblivion — is today regarded as something of a legend, a hero, in scholarly circles throughout Russia, Rabinowitz says.
 The story of how this vast collection found its way to a small, liberal arts college in Western Massachusetts has much to do with that man and his vision — and something to suggest as well about the appeal of the Five College community.